How to Trim a Beard with Scissors: Master the Art of Precision

 Step 1: Comb & Section Your Beard

-Following your beard growth pattern is key for an even trim.
+Following your beard growth pattern is key to an even trim.
 Comb hair downward with a fine-tooth comb to smooth and expose uneven areas.

 Step 2: Trim the Sides